OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 Impact: Integrity of model behaviour is affected, leading to issues from unwanted model output (e.g. failing fraud detection, decisions leading to safety issues, reputation damage, liability).

-Fooling models with deceptive input data ([OWASP for LLM 01](https://llmtop10.com/llm01/)).
+Fooling models with deceptive input data).
 In other words: an attacker provides input that has intentionally been designed to cause a machine learning model to behave in an unwanted way.
 In other words, the attacker fools the model with deceptive input data.

 A category of such an attack involves small perturbations leading to a large modification of its outputs.
 Such modified inputs are often called *adversarial examples*.

-Example: let’s say a self-driving has been taught how to recognize traffic signs, so it can respond, for example by stopping for a stop sign.
+Example: let’s say a self-driving car has been taught how to recognize traffic signs, so it can respond, for example by stopping for a stop sign.
 It has been trained on a set of labeled traffic sign images.
 Then an attacker manages to secretly change the train set and add examples with crafted visual cues.
 For example, the attacker inserts some stop-sign images with yellow stickers and the label “35 miles an hour”.
 The model will be trained to recognize those cues.
 The stealthy thing is that this problematic behavior will not be detected in tests.
 The model will recognize normal stop signs and speed limit signs.
 But when the car gets on the road, an attacker can put inconspicuous stickers on stop signs and create terrible dangerous situations.

 See [MITRE ATLAS - Evade ML model](https://atlas.mitre.org/techniques/AML.T0015)